 With time to kill one morning before I caught my train, I went exploring thanks to an interesting-looking review by Brian’s Coffee Spot — available via all fine RSS readers — of Le Cafe Alain Ducasse (16 Bagley Walk, King Cross, London N1C 4DH).

 Brian’s excellent reviews of coffee joints populate my ever-increasing wishlist of coffeeshops to visit on my travels around Britain and beyond.
+(Update Oct.
+2, 2024: Alas, Brian said that as of June 2022, “Le Cafe Alain Ducasse has closed its Coal Drops Yard coffee shop, although the roastery in Paris is still going strong.”)

 I wasn’t disappointed.